randy3k/remote-atom/README.md

 ssh -R 52698:localhost:52698 user@example.com
 ```

+Open your Atom application, go to the menu `Packages -> Remote Atom`,
+and click `Start Server`.
+Or your can launch the server via command palette.
+The server can also be configured to be launched at startup in the preference.
-If you are logged in on the remote system, you can now just execute
+After running the server, you can now just open the file on your remote system by

 ```
 rmate test.txt